 A “master-planned community” describes any new community that plans in advance where homes will be located in relation to other elements of a community, including schools, retail, restaurants, businesses, recreation and natural habitat.

 A MPC also provides homeowners peace of mind, because it lays out a clear plan for infrastructure (such as roads and amenities), as well as sets a standard for maintenance as the community grows.

 Lakewood Ranch is unique in the fact that it has been under the stewardship of one family for over 100 years.
-Through generations of careful planning and dedicated building, Lakewood Ranch has become a thriving community, and home to more than 36,000 residents.
+Through generations of careful planning and dedicated building, Lakewood Ranch has become a thriving community, and home to more than 60,000 residents.

 Overall, Lakewood Ranch is a primary home community, meaning the majority of people who live here do so year-round.
 Of course, there are some residents whose homes on The Ranch are vacation homes, but Lakewood Ranch doesn’t clear out in the summer like some other places throughout Florida.
 There’s a true sense of community and vitality that lasts throughout the year.

 If you love golf, you’ll love living here.
 Lakewood Ranch boasts a total of nine golf courses: one is open for public play, another for members only, three are exclusive to Lakewood Ranch Golf & Country Club (membership required), and the other four are located within individual villages, with resident access provided by HOA fees.
-These courses also allow for daily passes to be purchased by non-residents.
+These courses may also allow for daily passes to be purchased by non-residents.
 Many residents do own golf carts and are able to drive them around their villages.
 However, they are not allowed on all roads, so use outside of your own neighborhood is limited.